It is Stefan von Molyneux forhead from freedomain.com.

 I mean, no woman has ever said, oh, whatever.

-I mean, it is just a strange aesthetic that's put forward, and it is monstrous.
+I mean, it is just a strange aesthetic that's put forward and it is monstrous.

-My major concern is that I would have a conversation with my wife not so much about circumcision, but just about empathy, which is why would you want to inflict this on a child?
+And, you know, I guess my major concern with regards to your marriage, congratulations, of course, by the way, my major concern is that I would have a conversation with my wife not so much about circumcision, but just about empathy, which is, why would you want to inflict this on a child?

 Why would you want to take a boy and without anesthetic, slice off a third of his most sensitive skin and leaving him, I mean, it's disfigured.